Rauks/Minecraft-RCON-Console/README.md

 - `RCON_HOST`: The Minecraft server hostname or IP address.
 Set to `localhost` by default.
 - `RCON_PORT`: The Minecraft server RCON port.
 Set to `25575` by default.
 - `RCON_PASSWORD`: The Minecraft server RCON password.
 Set to `insecure_secret` by default, please change it to a strong random password.
+- `RCON_TIMEOUT`: The timeout in milliseconds for the RCON replies waiting.
+Set to `5000` by default.
 - `ROCKET_ADDRESS`: The address to bind the Rocket server to.
 Set to `0.0.0.0` by default.
 - `ROCKET_PORT`: The port to bind the Rocket server to.
 Set to `8888` by default.
 - `ROCKET_IP_HEADER`: The maximum size of the request body in bytes.
 Set to `X-Forwarded-For` by default, to be updated depending on your reverse proxy configuration.